timarkh/tsakorpus/docs/configuration.md

+This document descrtibes the settings used by the indexator and the search interface.
+You should configure them if you already have corpus files in JSON ready for indexing.
+For source convertors configuration, please refer to ``src_convertors.md``.

 ## Configuration files
 All configuration files for the search interface and indexator are stored in the ./conf directory.
 All of them have JSON format.
 The main configuration file is corpus.json.